blockmindJS/blockmind-examplePlugins/README.md

 ### 📜 `src/CustomPlugin.js`

 This is the main file where all the logic for your plugin is located.
 The `start` method is called to initialize your plugin's functionality.
+But of course this is an example, the structure of the plugin can be any, the main thing is the file index.js

 ```javascript
 class CustomPlugin {